Title illustration Title illustration

 Move individual

-1. Hold the Shift key to use the move tool.
+1. Hold down Shift to use the move tool.

 Move selection

-1. Hold the Shift key to use the move tool.
+1. Hold down Shift to use the move tool.

 Or press to move the selection in grid steps.